ArgonBeryllium/shitrndr/readme.md

 - `--std=c++17` -- for inline functions and variables, that are there in case you're insane enough to use this in a project consisting of more than a single file
 - `-lSDL2` -- I'm guessing you already have this one, considering you're looking at obscure SDL2 program aids

-... and that's it if you're compiling natively on Linux with clang++/g++.
-If you're using something else, however, here're the additional flags you might need to add:
+...and that's it if you're compiling natively on Linux with clang++/g++.
+If you're using something else, however, here are the additional flags you might need to add:

 ### MINGW flags
 Aside from the flags mentioned [above](#general-clang-gcc), you'll need to add the flags listed below if you don't want to ship your executable with a bunch of DLLs: